CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 ## Day 2: Casco Viejo & The Educational Center (7/9/2026)
 We landed, and took transportation to the Radission, the hotel we were staying in.
 We explored Casco Viejo for a while and had lunch; I had a couple of empanadas.
 From there, we went to the STRI "Auditorio Earl S. Tupper" (the STRI center) to pick up our guest passes.
 We then took a tour of [Punta Culebra](https://stri.si.edu/es/visitenos/punta-culebra), the nature and educational center.
 <br><br>
 Punta Culebra had a few different sections of educational rooms; climate change awareness/"Agua Salud" project, frogs, snake/shark/fossils (fluid-preserved specimen), outdoor nursing shark tank, outdoor butterfly habitat/bug dome, mini-aquarium/fish room, and finally there was the overlook.
+When we first arrived, we saw a two-toed sloth hanging out in one of the trees.
 **What I learned from each room:**
 - [Agua Salud Project](https://stri.si.edu/facility/agua-salud): Studying hydrology to further conservation efforts and biodiversity
 - The Ranas(Frogs) Room: I had the opportunity to see and learn about a range of different species of frogs found in Panama, as well as the fungi that threatens them.
 While I really like fungi, I did not think about their impact and presence effects the environment around them
 - The fossil room was really cool.
-The snakes kept in jars
+The snakes kept in jars were especially interesting.
+- The butterfly enclosure was less educational but still cool to see nontheless.
+- The aquarium room was educational in relation to the type of marine wildlife we could find in the area
+- The overlook was cool!
+I spotted two spotted-sting rays.
+<br><br>
+For dinner, we ate at [Canal House Panamá](https://maps.app.goo.gl/nghQkszpa16xg79Y7), and decompressed for the day.
+Bonus: There was a lot of stray cats, all of which were very friendly.

 ## Day 3: Casco Viejo Again & The Symposium (7/10/2026)
+The second day was focused entirely on the Annual STRI Symposium; research was presented across a range of topics.
+My favorites was the one about treehopper mating patterns and bats' hunting.

 ![Symposium Poster](https://stri.si.edu/sites/default/files/event/images/fellowsymp2026-04.jpg)